spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 High value indicates that a high amount of read and write activity against the volume.

-**Resolving high IOPS:** First, use the Time Interval function to change how long the data is displayed.
+**Resolving High IOPS:** First, use the Time Interval function to change how long the data is displayed.
 This can give you a sense of when the issue originally began and whether there is a recurring pattern.
 If the issue is consistent, then consider increasing the size of your ANF capacity pool/volume.

 #### ANF Latency:
 Description: This is a representation of the read and write latency from the volume in milliseconds.
 The default time interval displayed is the last 3 hours, with data provided for every minute.